jose-r-lopez/SSI_Infraestructure_Automation_Materials/README.md

 ### UbuntuDesktop ###

-This is am Ubuntu 20.04LTS updated installation using the same features that the previous Ubuntu VMs, but with a default Gnome Desktop and some additional every-day use software that can come handy to several use cases.
-Please note that VM is big: 8Gb RAM and 4 cores are requested by default (change these at will):
+This is an *Ubuntu 20.04LTS* updated installation using the same features that the previous Ubuntu VMs, but with a default *Gnome Desktop* and some additional every-day use software that can come handy for several use cases.
+Please note that this VM is big: 8Gb RAM and 4 cores are requested by default (change these at will).
+Unfortunately, the base box only supports *VirtualBox* hypervisor:

 - ClamTK antimalware
 - GIMP image editing